Lucius Cary, 6th Viscount Falkland

+Biography

 Cary was the son of Edward Cary (1656–1692), of Caldicot, Monmouthshire, and his wife Anne, the eldest daughter of Charles Lucas, 2nd Baron Lucas.
-In 1694, he succeeded as Viscount Falkland upon the death of his third cousin once removed, Anthony Cary, 5th Viscount Falkland.
+In 1694, he succeeded as Viscount Falkland upon the death of his second cousin, Anthony Cary, 5th Viscount Falkland.

 Early in life, his guardian sued on his behalf to obtain the estate of Stanwell, Middlesex.
 Upon the death of Falkland's first cousin once removed, John Cary, in 1686, he had left that estate in trust to his great-niece, Elizabeth Willoughby, provided that she would marry Lord Guilford within three years of his death; the inheritance was otherwise to go to the 5th Viscount and his heirs, then to Edward Cary and his heirs.
 Elizabeth's trustees came to an agreement with Falkland and Edward Cary to allow her to enjoy the estate for life, notwithstanding her failure to marry Lord Guilford, and she afterwards married James Bertie.
 However, the agreement ended upon the deaths of Edward Cary and Falkland, and Lucius' guardian sued in the Court of Chancery, which found in his favor, to obtain the estate.
 The Berties appealed to the House of Lords, and obtained a compromise which gave Elizabeth a life interest in the estate, with reversion to Lucius.

 On 5 October 1704, he married Dorothy Molyneux (d.
 26 June 1722) in Chiswick, Middlesex.
 They had four sons and two daughters: